xpack/logger-ts/README.md

 ## User info

-This section is intended for those who want to use this module in their own projects.
+This section is intended for those who plan to use this module in their own projects.

 The `@xpack/logger` module can be imported in both TypeScript